 West Virginia CHIP: Children's Health Insurance Program

-WVCHIP (West Virginia Children's Health Insurance Program) covers uninsured children under 19 whose family income is above the Medicaid limit but at or below 212% FPL.
+WVCHIP (West Virginia Children's Health Insurance Program) covers uninsured children under 19 whose family income is above the Medicaid limit, sorted into one of three income-based plans: WVCHIP Gold, WVCHIP Blue, and the WV Premium Plan.
 WVCHIP is administered by the Bureau for Medical Services (BMS) alongside West Virginia Medicaid.
-Apply through WVPATH at wvpath.wv.gov or call 1-877-716-1212.
+Apply through WVPATH at wvpath.wv.gov or call the WVCHIP toll-free helpline at 1-877-982-2447.

 Who qualifies for WVCHIP

-WVCHIP covers children under 19 who live in West Virginia, are not currently covered by Medicaid, and whose household income is at or below 212% of the Federal Poverty Level.
-The program uses the same application and renewal process as West Virginia Medicaid — one application through WVPATH determines whether a child qualifies for Medicaid or WVCHIP.
+WVCHIP covers children under 19 who live in West Virginia, are not currently covered by Medicaid, and whose household income falls within the income guidelines below.
+The program uses the same application and renewal process as West Virginia Medicaid — one application through WVPATH determines whether a child qualifies for Medicaid or WVCHIP, and which of the three WVCHIP plans applies.

 • Child must be under age 19